jsfuentes/Code-Cheatsheet/AWS/EC2.md

 - 1 AMI(Amazon Machine Instance): machine configuration like hardware and software
 - 3 Instance Details: VPC and subnets, roles(ocmmunication between services), user data under advanced(define scripts to run on startup)
 - 5 Tags: add some details
-- 6: Security Group: who can access instance, 80 port, 0.0.0.0 means anyone can access rather then specific IP's
+- **6: Security Group**: who can access instance
+  - To allow http traffic, need to allow TCP on port 80 with 0.0.0.0/0 represents anyone on ipv4 and ::/0 represents anyone on ipv6
+  - To allow ssh traffic, port range 22
 - Final: Choose key pair to access instance(Virgil.pem for you Jorge)

 Get your key